GET YOUR FIRST TREATMENT KIT FOR FREE get started

-When you're dealing with acne-prone skin, clearing breakouts and preventing future blemishes are probably the main goals when it comes to crafting a skincare routine.
-But when you also have sensitive skin, things can get even more challenging.
+When dealing with acne-prone skin, clearing breakouts and preventing future blemishes are probably the main goals when crafting a skincare routine.
+But things can get even more challenging when you also have sensitive skin.

-You need ingredients strong enough to fight the bacteria and oil deep within your pores, but these ingredients can often leave the skin - especially sensitive skin - very irritated.
-So, while your pimple may have cleared up, you now have a whole other host of skin issues to deal with, such as peeling, flakey skin, redness, or even worsening breakouts!
-Needless to say, finding the right treatment can be overwhelming and quite confusing.
+You need ingredients strong enough to fight the bacteria and oil deep within your pores, but these ingredients can often irritate the skin - especially sensitive skin.
+So, while your pimple may have cleared up, you now have a whole other host of skin issues, such as peeling, flakey skin, redness, or even worsening breakouts!
+Finding the proper treatment can be overwhelming and quite confusing.

-So how can you find out which skincare options will be best for you?
+So how can you determine which skincare options will be best for you?
 Well, it typically involves a bit of trial and error (and often a conversation with a dermatologist) to get things just right.

 How do I know if I have sensitive skin?

-Sensitive skin can refer to a range of different conditions, from allergies to genetic ailments.
-While we've all experienced some skin reaction at one point or another, those with persistent issues are typically deemed as having sensitive skin.
+Sensitive skin can refer to various conditions, from allergies to genetic ailments.
+While we've all experienced some skin reactions at one point or another, those with persistent issues are typically deemed sensitive skin.
 The following common symptoms indicate your skin may need some extra care.

 You notice redness